instatetragrammaton/Patches/Vember Audio Surge/README.md

 ## It won't load my files!

 First of all - `.fxp` is the generic name of a singular VST patch for a VST plugin.
 Serum, Surge and a variety of other synths all use files with the `.fxp` extension.
-Just because a patch has the `.fxp` doesn't mean it can be loaded by Surge!
+Just because a patch has the `.fxp` file extension doesn't mean it can be loaded by Surge!

 ## Copying into the user folder doesn't work!
 The patch doesn't show up!